-Federal Regulations governing the Federal Student Financial Aid Programs (Federal Pell Grant, Federal Supplemental Opportunity Grant (SEOG), Federal Work-Study Program, and the William D. Ford Federal Direct Loan Program) require financial aid recipients to maintain academic progress toward a degree or a certificate.
+Federal Regulation governing the Federal Student Financial Aid Programs (Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study Program and the Student Loan Programs) requires financial aid recipients to maintain academic progress toward a degree or certificate.

-At Donnelly College, you must maintain the following standards in order to continue your eligibility for financial aid:
+At Donnelly College, students must maintain the following standards in order to continue eligibility for financial aid.

-You must complete a minimum of sixty-six percent (66%) of all credit hours attempted.
+- The student must complete a minimum of 66% percent of all credit hours attempted.
 Grades of I, W, F, or U will not be considered completed hours.
-Transfer credits that are accepted will be included in the calculation of courses completed or attempted.

-You may receive aid for a maximum of ninety-six (96) credit hours.
-The total number of hours may include up to thirty (30) hours of remedial or preparatory coursework.

-You may receive aid for a maximum of one-hundred and eighty-six (186) credit hours for bachelor's degree students (which includes all undergraduate credit hours).
-The total number of hours may include up to thirty (30) hours of remedial or preparatory coursework.

-You must maintain the following minimum cumulative Grade Point Average (GPA):
+Transfer credits that are accepted will be included in the calculation of courses completed or attempted. - 2.
+The student may receive aid for a maximum of ninety-six (96) credit hours.
+The total number of hours may include up to thirty (30) hours of remedial or developmental coursework.
+(Associate Degree or Certificate Programs) - The student may receive aid for a maximum of one-hundred and eighty-six (186) credit hours for Bachelor Degree Students (which includes all undergraduate credit hours).
+The total number of hours may include up to thirty (30) hours of remedial or developmental coursework. - 4.
+The student must maintain the following minimum Cumulative Grade Point Average (GPA) of 2.0.

-Total credit hours attempted Minimum Grade Point Average

-1-24 1.4

-25-48 1.8

-49+ 2.0

-The Student Financial Aid Office will check your progress at the end of each term.
+The Student Financial Aid Office will check the student's progress at the end of each term, or payment period:

-If you are not making satisfactory academic progress according to the above standards, you will be placed on Financial Aid Warning.
+- If the student is not making satisfactory academic progress according to the above standards they will be placed on Financial Aid Warning.
 A student on Financial Aid Warning is given one term to meet the standards of academic progress.
-When on Financial Aid Warning, you will continue to receive financial aid.

-If you complete all the hours with a "C" or above, the next term for which you enroll, you will be able to continue on Financial Aid Warning.
+When on Financial Aid Warning the student will continue to receive financial aid. - If the student completes all the hours with a "C" or above, the next term for which they enroll, they will be able to continue on Financial Aid Warning. - If the student fails to meet the satisfactory progress standards the next term for which they enroll, they will be placed on Financial Aid Suspension.
+When on Financial Aid Suspension the student is unable to receive financial aid at Donnelly College.

-If you fail to meet the satisfactory progress standards the next term for which you enroll, you will be placed on Financial Aid Suspension.
-When on Financial Aid Suspension you are unable to receive financial aid at Donnelly College.
-You may appeal, in writing, the Financial Aid Suspension status to the Director of Financial Aid.
-The appeal must be for reasons such as a death of a family member, personal illness, or other situation beyond your control.
-If the appeal for Financial Aid Suspension is granted, you will be placed on Financial Aid Warning.
-If you have met the requirements for a degree or certificate at Donnelly College, you will be ineligible for financial aid unless you are pursuing another degree or certificate from Donnelly College or in a transfer program where you will earn your degree at another college.
+The student may appeal, in writing, the Financial Aid Suspension status to the Director of Financial Aid.
+The Appeal must be for reasons such as a death of a family member, personal illness, or other situation beyond your control.
+If the appeal for Financial Aid Suspension is granted, the student will be placed on Financial Aid Warning.

+If the student has met the requirements for a degree or certificate at Donnelly College, they will be ineligible for financial aid unless you are pursuing another degree or certificate from Donnelly College or in a transfer program where they will earn a degree at another college.